Timinator2000/Algorithm_X/09 - advanced techniques/02 - sudoku problem-space reduction.md

 ![Sudoku Test Case 1](sudoku04.png)
 <BR>

-Because numbers cannot be duplicated in a row, the numbers in the known cells can be removed from each cell's list of possible numbers.
+Because numbers cannot be duplicated in a row, the numbers in the known cells can be removed from each cell's list of possible values.

 <BR><BR>
 ![Sudoku Test Case 1](sudoku05.png)